Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **Pass** → Refers to the time when you can see a satellite passing overhead, used with orbiting satellites
 - **Elevation** → Height of a satellite above the horizon
 - **Azimuth** → Compass heading
-- **AOS** - Acquisition Of Signal → The moment when you start geting a signal from a satellite
+- **AOS** - Acquisition Of Signal → The moment when you start getting a signal from a satellite
 - **LOS** - Line Of Sight / Loss Of Signal → Depending on the context this abbreviation is used in either describes your ability to see the satellite, or the moment when you stop getting a signal from a satellite

 ---

-- **LEO** - Low Earth Orbit → Refers to objects orbitting the earth at an altitude of less than 2000 km
+- **LEO** - Low Earth Orbit → Refers to objects orbiting the earth at an altitude of less than 2000 km

 ---